chanster/linux-config/README.md

 ## Introduction

 This document provides the pacakges installed on a new linux configuration focused on clean, containerized desktop.
-I use a minimal Ubuntu server as a starting point.
-I install packages under my user when I can and use container technology to keep the underlying system free from pacakge bloat.
+I use a Ubuntu server as a starting point.
+I install packages under my user when I can and use containers to keep the underlying system free from pacakge bloat.

 ### Assumptions
-- Starting with a Ubuntu minimal server install
+- Starting with a Ubuntu 25.04 server install
 - Internet access
 - Home partition allows execution bit on filesystem
 - Have `root`/`sudo` access